ANZAzureDevs/New-Breakpoint/README.md

 ## 2021-12-07 - Series 2 - Episode 5: Demystifying OAuth, JWTs and Azure AD for Developers

 If you missed the live show you can catch the episode on YouTube (this post will be updated when the video is published).
+The live segment Q&A is not included in this video, so if you'd like to see what was asked, along with answers, check out the [episode Q&A page](S02E05LiveQandA.md).

 Building applications to make use of Azure Active Directory (Azure AD) for authentication and authorisation requires developers to have familiarity with OAuth, Open ID Connect (OIDC) and JSON Web Tokens (JWTs).
 In this episode, [Graeme Foster](https://twitter.com/graefoster), Cloud Solution Architect from Microsoft, will use a fun interactive demonstration to familiarise developers with OAuth flows, Application Registrations and how to work with JWTs.